soumdtt/achievements/README.md

 # Achievements
-This contains all the certifications I am doing in my contnuing education journey.
+This contains all the certifications I am doing in my continuing education journey.